 Tallon Vohland (Washougal 1994)

-Vohland was an American visitor at this point, as he spent several years chasing a GP title in Europe before returning here as a 125 national threat in the late nineties.
+Vohland was an American visitor at this point, as the Californian spent several years chasing a GP title in Europe before later returning here as a 125 national threat in the late nineties.
 But on this day at Washougal, he was on a 250 and nearly made the podium, with 3-6 finishes and fourth overall.
 Good work by the Lone Wolf!

 Vohland had this to say about the race: "I believe we were between GPs, and I was heading over to one of the Asian rounds.
 It was fun, but it's always challenging when you go to another country and you don't have your full race bike.
 I brought my suspension with me and that was a perfect opportunity to test myself.
 When you live away from home in a different country for so long it's always nice to come back home, for racing or visiting."